March 2026 visit to Uganda; Radiotherapy modernized

 I have been emailing Dr. Solomon for several years now, but nothing builds trust and facilitates communication like a face to face encounter.
 Dr. Solomon is a brilliant, compassionate physician and a trusted colleague.

-The Uganda Cancer Institute has 6 radiation bunkers.
-It has replaced its cobalt machines with modern TrueBeam Linear accelerators (Linac), similar to what we use in Canada to treat our patients.
-Currently they have 2 Linacs, 1 CT simulator and 1 cobalt HDR brachytherapy unit up and running.
+The Uganda Cancer Institute (UCI) has 6 radiation bunkers.
+It has replaced its cobalt machines with modern TrueBeam Linear accelerators (Linacs), similar to what we use in Canada to treat patients.
+Currently the UCI has 2 Linacs, 1 CT simulator and 1 cobalt HDR brachytherapy unit up and running.
 In the upcoming weeks they will commission their 3rd Linac, 2nd CT Simulator and 2nd HDR brachytherapy unit.

 Treating with TrueBeam Linacs allows for patients to have less side effects from treatment.
 Women experience less gastrointestinal side effects because the modern radiotherapy machine can selectively avoid the small bowel (using a technique called VMAT) while still treating the cancer.
 As someone who just recovered from a 24 hour stomach flu, I can attest that GI discomfort is terrible, and this change in treatment modality is a step forward for treating our patients better.